Step by Step Tutorial

 / Monster info search;

-To setup volume of sounds/music for mangclient_sdl.exe client: check “Options” on top of the screen to the right (screenshot).
+To setup volume of sounds/music for mangclient_sdl2.exe client: check “Options” at the top-right of the screen (screenshot).

-To exit the game, saving your character wherever he may be, press Ctrl+x.
-Better to do it only in town, not in the dungeon.
-If you don’t like your character and want to delete it, press Shift+q and double-confirm the following questions with y and @.
+To exit the game, saving your character wherever he may be, close the window or press Alt+F4.
+It’s better to do this in town, not in the dungeon.
+If you don’t like your character and want to delete it, use /retire command and double-confirm the following questions with y and @.

-When you log on the game, all the other players online will receive a message:
+When you log into the game, all the other players online will receive a message:

 <Your-nickname> has entered the game.

-People may talk to you in turn (if any online).
-Those messages are shown in ‘Chat’ or ‘Term-1’ window (if you will close ‘Chat’ window).
+People may talk to you in turn (if anyone is online).
+Those messages appear in ‘Chat’ or ‘Term-1’ window (if you close the ‘Chat’ window).
 You can press Ctrl+p to read message history.

 What’s now?